Fall Guys

-Fall Guys (formerly known as Fall Guys: Ultimate Knockout is a free-to-play platform battle royale game developed by Mediatonic and originally published by Devolver Digital for the PlayStation 4 and Windows.
+Fall Guys (formerly known as Fall Guys: Ultimate Knockout is a 2020 free-to-play platform battle royale game developed by Mediatonic and originally published by Devolver Digital for the PlayStation 4 and Windows.
 It was acquired by Epic Games and subsequently made free-to-play on 21 June 2022 and released on additional platforms including Nintendo Switch, PlayStation 5, Xbox One and Xbox Series X/S, with full cross-platform play support among all platforms.
 As part of the transition, the game adopted a paid battle pass system for its monetisation.
 On 16 August 2024, the game was released on mobile via the Epic Games Store, worldwide on Android and only in the European Union on iOS.

 The main game involves up to 32 players who control bean-shaped characters and compete against each other in a series of randomly selected mini-games, such as obstacle courses and survival challenges.
 Players are eliminated as the rounds progress until, eventually, the last remaining player or team is crowned the winner.
 There are also many other modes, such as Explore, with different game rules and player counts.
 The game draws inspiration from game shows like Takeshi's Castle, It's a Knockout, Total Wipeout, and playground games like tag and British Bulldog.

 Fall Guys received generally positive reviews from critics for its chaotic gameplay and visual appearance.
 The game was a commercial success, selling more than 10 million copies and attracting more than 50 million players after the game went free-to-play.
-Since launching in 2020, Mediatonic has continued to release consistent updates containing new features, cosmetics and levels.